-When the powerful vegetalista Ayas was buried, the ayahuasca vine (Banisteriopsis caapi) grew from his head and the chacruna bush (Psychotria viridis) from his hands; the two key ingredients of ayahuasca were discovered.
-Ayahuasca is used by the vegetalistas to contact the spirit world.
+When the powerful vegetalista Ayas was buried, the ayahuasca vine (Banisteriopsis caapi) grew from his head and the chacruna bush (Psychotria viridis) from his hands.
+These two sacred plants are used by the vegetalistas to contact the spirit world.

-As a teacher plant, chiric sanango (Brunfelsia grandiflora) has both male and female energy.
+As a teacher plant, chiric sanango (Brunfelsia grandiflora) has both male and female energy and is said to increase energy and clear the mind.
 As a medicinal plant it is used to treat arthritis and rheumatism.
-A common ingredient of ayahuasca, it increases energy and clears the mind.

 The canelilla (Aniba canelilla) and huambisa chacruna (Diplopterys cabrerana) are depicted here, purifying the body.
 The body is covered with yellow clay, also used in spiritual purification.
 Look closely to find male and female energy in the painting.

 The bromeliad colita de gavilan (Billbergia sp.) is depicted as the headdress of the spirit.
-Can you see the actual plant?
 It is mixed with the sapohuasca vine (Cissus sicyoides) to make a compress to heal broken bones.

 The shacapa (Pariana sp.) is sacred.
 It is used to make rattles for ceremonies to draw impurities from the body.
 The bands of colour represent different energies of the shacapa.
 This energy comes from the eye of the universe.

-When this spirit was born, two plants were born: tobaco bravo (Nicotiana sp.), to purify the place of birth, and campanita del campo, to announce his birth.
+When this spirit was born, all the flowers and plants were born.
+The first two were tobaco bravo (Nicotiana sp.) to purify the place of birth, and campanita del campo, to announce his birth.
 The sun and the moon are giving energy to the birth of the spirit.

-The spirits are rising from the earth, dancing for joy at seeing the plants and flowers: huarmi caspi (Sterculia apetala), used as a medicine by female healers, and sacha granadilla (Passiflora sp.), for medicine and perfume.
+The spirits are rising from the earth, dancing for joy at seeing the plants and flowers of the world.
+The tree, Huarmi caspi (Sterculia apetala), is used as a medicine by female healers, and sacha granadilla (Passiflora quadrangularis) for medicine and perfume.

-The leaves of these two teacher trees, huayra caspi (Cedrelinga catanaeformis) and puma caspi (Roucheria punctate), are said to dance with each other as they fall.
+The leaves of these two teacher trees, huayra caspi (Cedrelinga catenaformis) and puma caspi (Roucheria punctata), are said to dance with each other as they fall.
 They are both used medicinally.
 Spot the black panther, the spirit of this plant.

 The artist was bitten by a jergon (a venomous snake) and was cured by this plant.
 Yolanda took the cooked root of machacuy huasca for eight days and claims to have been visited by this spirit.